kstateome/canvas-api/README.md

 All requests made using this `UserReader` object will request 100 objects per page.

 ## License
 This software is licensed under the LGPL v3 license.
-Please see the [LICENSE.txt](LICENSE.txt file) in this repository for license details.
+Please see the [License.txt file](License.txt) in this repository for license details.